This page shows you how to perform basic operations in Google Cloud Shell.

-In the Cloud Platform Console, go to the Manage resources page and create a new project.
+In the GCP Console, go to the Manage resources page and create a new project.

 Start Cloud Shell

 Click the Activate Google Cloud Shell button at the top of the console window.

 A Cloud Shell session opens inside a new frame at the bottom of the console and displays a command-line prompt.
 It can take a few seconds for the shell session to be initialized.